Irish education system

 The Irish Constitution (Bunreacht na hÉireann) contains specific articles on education, religion, and the family, which affect how education is organised.

 There are arrangements and conditions for exempting certain students from the study of Irish in post-primary school and in certificate examinations at post-primary level.

 This document describes the special arrangements for the education of children with special educational needs

-Information on the rights of parents to educate their children at home and how home education is regulated and assessed.
+Information on the rights of parents to homeschool their children and how home schooling is regulated and assessed.